Comparing Yourself to Others in the Lifestyle

 journey or attributes, we are using time and energy that could be focused on our own

-• It reinforces negative self-talk.
+lives or journey or attributes. - It reinforces negative self-talk.
 When we engage in negative self-talk, we are telling

 ourselves all the negative things that some part of our brain believes; that we aren’t good